Batch Change with Database Group

 Summary

-Now you have learned how to use deployment config and database group to run batch changes in Bytebase.
+Now you have learned how to configure environment and database group to run batch changes in Bytebase.

 Edit this page on GitHub